Navarro-Jonathan/Navarro-Jonathan.github.io/README.md

-# Navarro-Jonathan.github.io
+# Jonathan Navarro's Portfolio Website

-This is my portfolio site, which is hosted off of GitHub pages.
+This is the repository for Jonathan Navarro's portfolio site.

-It can be viewed [here](https://navarro-jonathan.github.io/).
+The website itself can be viewed at https://navarro-jonathan.github.io.